rotated8/alma-reporter/README.md

 ## Mapping MARC to Solr
 Example Solr fields could be `f_001_isi`, `d_040_ssim`, `i_028_ind2_ssim`, or `s_040_a_isi`.

-The pieces of a field name between the underscores each have some meaning starting with the prefix.
+The pieces of a fieldname between the underscores each have some meaning starting with the prefix.

 ### Prefix Piece
 Prefixes come in five flavors: